Martomate/Hexacraft/README.md

 The game was created in spring of 2015 by **Martin Jakobsson** ([Martomate](https://github.com/Martomate)).

-More than two years later the game moved to GitHub and since then anyone has had the chance to contribute.
+Almost three years later the game moved to GitHub and since then anyone has had the chance to contribute.
 Every contributor will be listed in this section.

 ## Licence